Are you ready to take the leap into practice ownership?

 Keeping tabs on these metrics from the beginning helps you make smart, data-backed decisions to grow confidently.

-These numbers can shift based on your specialty, whether you’re buying used equipment, or whether you’re starting from scratch or purchasing an existing practice.
-Work closely with a dental CPA or consultant to map out realistic numbers before you commit.
+Exact costs vary depending on your location, specialty, and whether you’re starting from scratch or purchasing an existing practice.
+Work with a dental CPA or consultant to create realistic financial projections and secure the right funding before you begin.

 Starting your own practice is a big commitment, but for many dentists, the rewards far outweigh the risks.
 You get to shape your practice your way, grow relationships with patients, and build long-term financial value.